bibleexchange/romans__textbook/textbook/en/0304_true-purpose-of-the-law.md

 In the Old Testament period, the blood of animals could never take away sin. - Heb.
 10:4 The blood of animals, a shadow of the blood of Christ, was only temporary until the time when Jesus would come and offer Himself as the supreme sacrifice for sin.
 The literal translation of this phrase is: "God had passed over the sins that were past."
 This He did knowing that Jesus would come and pay the price in full upon the cross.
 The blood of animals was like a credit until the price could be paid.
 No man was ever saved by the blood of an animal; all men have only been saved by the blood of Jesus both OT and NT.

-## A man is justified by faith without the deeds of the law ( vs. 28)
+## A man is justified by faith without the deeds of the law ( v.
+28)

 ### Faith is the requirement to receive from God.